vas3k/vas3k.club/README.md

 (venv) $ ./manage.py runserver 0.0.0.0:8000
 ```

 #### Tests

 ##### Prerequisites
 Consider next required conditions for running tests :
 - **venv**

-  Don't forget to run it under configurred venv.
-Look [TBD section]() how to configure venv
+  Don't forget to run it under configured venv.
+Look [setup venv](#setup-venv) how to configure venv
 - **postgres**

   Due to tests make database queries the local postgres should be running.